brett-jpy/NERC-CIP-2-JSON/README.md

     client.insert_one(data)
 ````

-Set a text index on the Database [read here](https://docs.mongodb.com/manual/text-search/), allowing to answer questions like, "Which standards have 'CIP Senior Manager' in them?"
+Set a text index on the Database [read here](https://docs.mongodb.com/manual/text-search/), allowing you to answer questions like, "Which standards have 'CIP Senior Manager' in them?"

 ```py
 for item in collection.find( { "$text": { "$search": '"CIP Senior Manager"' } } ): # The Double Quotes wrapped by single quotes are to get exact phrase searching